Shardion/Wallpaper/README.md

 There are many `TODO` comments scattered around the codebase, which are good places to start when contributing to the project.

-Wallpaper's UI is created with [Cambalache](https://gitlab.gnome.org/jpu/cambalache), and using Cambalache is helpful when working on it.
+Wallpaper's UI is created with [Cambalache](https://gitlab.gnome.org/jpu/cambalache).